 Partners HealthCare System is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for Physicians.

 Partners HealthCare System designates this live activity for a maximum of 7 AMA PRA Category 1 CreditsTM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-This program has been submitted for continuing nursing education contact hours.
-The Brigham and Women’s Hospital is an approved provider of continuing nursing education by the Northeast Multi-State Division (NEMSD), an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation (ANCC/COA).
+The Brigham and Women’s Hospital is an approved provider of continuing nursing education by the Northeast Multistate Division, an accredited approver by the American Nurses Credentialing Center Commission on Accreditation (ANCC/COA).
 Approval valid though 12/15/19

 - 7.00 AMA PRA Category 1 Credit™

 Registrations cancelled on or before November 8, 2019 will be refunded, less a $15 administrative fee.
 Registrations cancelled after November 8, 2019 will not be refunded.